Configure the Admin Password on Installation

 CAUTION

-Please note that feature does not cover the Felix Console, for which the password needs to be changed manually.
+Feature does not cover the Felix Console, for which the password must be changed manually.
 For more information, see the relevant Security Checklist section.

-This feature will trigger automatically if you choose to install AEM via the command line, as opposed to double clicking the JAR from a filesystem explorer.
+This feature triggers automatically if you choose to install AEM by way of the command line, as opposed to double-clicking the JAR from a filesystem explorer.

-The general synthax for running an AEM instance from the command line is:
+The general syntax for running an AEM instance from the command line is:

 java -jar aem6.3.jar

-Upon running the instance from the command line, you will be presented with the option to change the admin password during the installation process:
+After running the instance from the command line, you are presented with the option to change the admin password during the installation process:

 chlimage_1-116